 Around 100mm of rain falls from the sky across 13 days of the month.
 It’s worth mentioning that the rains can be unpredictable at this time of year and these averages could end up being a lot more.

 It’s always a little windy in Istanbul.
 The city is bordered by two seas, the Sea of Marmara and the Bosphorus Straight meaning the wind is constantly coming in.
-Even in the hot summer months, the wind is one of the primary ways of cooling things down.
-November is slightly calmer than October, with speeds averaging 10.7mph.
+Even in the hot summer months, the gentle breeze is one of the primary ways of cooling things down.
+November is slightly calmer than Istanbul in October, with speeds averaging 10.7mph.

 The end of Autumn marks the return of the cold winter months, and as a result, the days are now getting noticeably shorter.
-Those eager to pack everything in a few days might be left disappointed as only 10 hours of daylight shines down.
+Those eager to pack everything in a few days might be left disappointed.

-Towards the end of the month, the sun doesn’t rise until well after 08.00 am, which is a stark contrast to the 05.30 am sunrises just a few months earlier.
-Also, the sun sets early, between 17.55 pm and 17.35 pm in November.
+Towards the end of the month, sunrise isn’t until well after 08.00 am, which is a stark contrast to the 05.30 am sunrises just a few months earlier.
+Also, the sun sets early, between 5.55 pm and 5.35 pm in November.

 Top Things to Do in Istanbul in November